canonical/cloud-init/doc/rtd/reference/datasources/nwcs.rst

 ****

-The NWCS datasource retrieves basic configuration values from the locally accessible meta-data service.
+The NWCS datasource retrieves basic configuration values from the locally accessible instance metadata service.
 All data is served over HTTP from the address ``169.254.169.254``.

 Configuration